When Your Body Says “F*ck. No.”

 This is why Front + Sena Coaching exists.

 Because midlife women deserve a different kind of support.
 Not productivity hacks.
 Not "lean in" bullshit.
 Not more ways to optimize ourselves into exhaustion.
+Not another thing to consume to fix us.

 We deserve life coaching that starts with: What is your body trying to tell you?